zuiko21/minimOS/hard/minipet.md

 considering the use of a **daughter board** for that, perhaps with two or more sockets, in order to put my _many_ **27C128s** to good use.

+## Expansion bus(es)

+In order to kep things simple, there is **no IEEE-488** functionality on board, as it would require a second PIA and associated circuitry.
+Ditto for the **cassette interface** which, despite having all _logic_ signals available, provides non-buffered motor control.

+Both interfaces are to be provided on an
+**expansion board**, fitted thru a **DIN
+41612** connector.

 ## Further circuit simplifying

 Some of the original circuitry may be simplified, or even completely deleted.
 For a start,